algolia/kubernetes-hands-on/04-pods/README.md

 Look at the information provided.
 Get the field `IP`, it's the internal ip for this pod

-Connect to the cluster, and try to `curl` this ip - `172.17.0.4` in the exemple.
+Connect to the cluster, and try to `curl` this ip - `172.17.0.4` in the example.

 ```bash
 $ minikube ssh